groonga/groonga/doc/source/reference/commands/column_create.rst

 an existing table as column value.
 It's useful to store relationship between records.

-For example, using a column that refers is better for storing a character into a book record.
+For example, using a column that refers a person record is better for storing a character into a book record.
 Because one person may be appeared in some books.

-You must specify table name to ``type`` parameter to create a column that refers a table's record.
+You must specify table name to be referenced to the ``type`` parameter to create a column that refers a table's record.

-Here is an example to create the ``character`` column to the ``Books`` table. ``character`` column refers ``People`` table.
+Here is an example to create the ``character`` column to the ``Books`` table.
+The ``character`` column refers the ``People`` table.
 It can store one ``People`` table's record.

 Here is the ``Books`` table definition: